dlamusm/Solana-Turbin3/README.md

 ### Technical description

 Anchor program to do auctions with mpl-core NFTs.
 The admin can initialize the auction program with specific parameters and whitelist selected collections.
 Users can list NFTs from whitelisted collections and bid on existing listings.

+Implementation can be found under the `capstone` folder.

+### Instructions

+- initialize: initialize an auction program.
+- create_collection_auction: whitelist collection.
+- create_asset_auction: create an auction for an mpl-core asset that belongs to a collection.
+- cancel_asset_auction: cancel an asset auction before a bid is placed.
+- bid_asset_auction: bid on an asset auction.
+- complete_asset_auction: transfer the asset to the buyer and transfer sol to the seller.

+### Deployment

+- Devnet: T8Bk6U2jRGNkqDqtvjGvKGqBzvurwx7gTdmag6jQupL

 ## Scripts